isc-projects/stork/doc/devel.rst

 2. ``kea_parametrize``
 3. ``bind_parametrize``

-They accepts as a first argument the name of the docker-compose service to use:
+They accept as a first argument the name of the docker-compose service to use:

 .. code-block:: python